Birdwatcher's Diary™

 This screen displays, and allows you to modify, many aspects of a sighting:

-Tap Hide Map to return to the Sighting screen, or tap Update Coordinates if you want to change the location of the sighting.
+Tap Done to return to the Sighting screen, or tap Relocate if you want to change the location of the sighting.
 The recorded coordinates (and the pin location) show where you were standing when you saw the bird, so if you want to record the actual location of the bird itself, this provides you a way to do that.

 More now about some of these features: